Raccoons-Rise-Up/client-godot/CONTRIBUTING.md

 ### Communicating from ENet to Godot
 TL;DR **NEVER RUN GODOT COMMANDS ON A NON-GODOT THREAD**

+Godot does support [call_deferred](https://docs.godotengine.org/en/stable/tutorials/threads/thread_safe_apis.html#) but this is a lazy, sloppy and most importantly a **dangerous** approach.
+ConcurrentQueues should be used instead.

 Lets say you want to display a message in the Godot UI when something happens in the ENet thread.

 First add the opcode `LogMessage` to the `GodotInstructionOpcode` enum